-Factory resetting any Android device causes it to go back to the factory defaults for every single setting and every single preference, as well as get rid of all the data on its internal storage.
-Basically, resetting an Android device to factory settings takes it back to the condition it was in when it was first taken out of the box, at least in terms of its software and Operating System.
-The instructions for factory resetting an Android device differ from one device to the other, and the following are the two methods that can be used to factory reset a Samsung Galaxy Note 4 (N910):
+Factory resetting any Android device causes it to revert to factory defaults for every single setting and preference, as well as to erase all the data on its internal storage.
+Essentially, resetting an Android device to factory settings returns it to the condition it was in when first taken out of the box, at least in terms of its software and operating system.
+The instructions for factory resetting an Android device vary from one device to another, and the following are the two methods that can be used to factory reset a Samsung Galaxy Note 4 (N910):

-Method 1: Factory reset the device from the Settings menu
+Method 1: Perform a factory reset on the device from the Settings menu.

-Factory resetting the Samsung Galaxy Note 4 using its Operating System, a procedure known as a ‘soft reset’, is the simplest way to reset the device to factory settings.
-Factory resetting any device clears any data stored on the device’s internal memory, so a person should make sure that they back their device’s internal memory up before attempting a reset.
+Factory resetting the Samsung Galaxy Note 4 using its operating system, a procedure known as a ‘soft reset,’ is the simplest way to reset the device to factory settings.
+Factory resetting any device clears any data stored on the device’s internal memory, so a person should make sure they back up their device’s internal memory before attempting a reset.

 - Open Settings.

-Method 2: Factory reset the device through Android System Recovery
+Method 2: Perform a factory reset on the device through Android System Recovery.